example42/psick/vagrant/environments/pe/README.md

     # Start the puppet.
 It will download PE tarball, install it and run puppet agent
     vagrant up puppet
     vagrant reload puppet   # In case of errors.
-See Note 1 vagrant provison puppet # See Note 1
+See Note 1 vagrant provision puppet # See Note 1

     # Then start the other VM you want to test.
     # They will run puppet agent pointing to the puppet vm